LIDS LIDS LIDS…

 Primarily, we believe re-using or re-purposing is the most sustainable option.
 We hope you find our packaging useful to store other things in or useful to buy new loose ingredients at zero-waste stores.
 For example, our Golden Turmeric Powder and Golden Turmeric Teas are available from the zero-waste store Liberte Cherie in Notting Hill where you can get refills.
 But re-use them for anything from loose rice, sesame seeds, salt, home made face cream, you name it.
 Get creative and show us how you have re-used them!

 If re-using them isn’t an option, you can do the following:

 Tins, paper cylinder and chocolate boxes: please dispose of in your normal recycling system.
 Luckily, metals and paper get wide recycled in the UK.
 It is just plastic that get’s shipped away as it isn’t as valuable or easily recycled.

 Chocolate box: can also be home-composted.

 Inner foil in the new Instantly Golden cylinder and Chocolate Bliss Bars: can be fully home-composted, as it’s made from a by product, namely wood-pulp.
 If you don’t have a compost bin, you can add it to your food waste or normal bin, but not in the recycling bin, as it looks too similar to plastic that it will contaminate the recycling waste management system.

-Labels: if you don’t have a home compost bin please add them as above to your normal bin.
-They will deteriorate naturally on landfill.
+Labels: Please add them as above to your normal bin if you decide to remove them from the jar/tin.
+They will deteriorate naturally on landfill without releasing toxins.
 If they are still on the jar/tin, throw it in the recycling bin and they will be washed off and naturally degrade.